-Nowadays the number of victims is estimated to be around fifty thousand vitims of burning in all of medieval and early modern Europe.
-This is bad enough, though far lower than the number of several millions which were made up by some enlightenment writers, and The Nazis, who claimed that a Jewish/Freemason-controlled church wanted to eradicate wise Germanic women.
+Nowadays the number of victims is estimated to be around fifty thousand victims (not just of burning, but also drowning and hanging) in all of medieval and early modern Europe.
+This is bad enough, though far lower than the number of several millions which were made up by some enlightenment writers, and The Nazis

 As a Death Trope, several if not all Spoilers will be unmarked ahead.
 Beware.

 - Going by the flashbacks, the eponymous Witch Hunter Robin (with firestarter powers) was a normal, devout girl who got burned at the stake for being a witch.
 Or maybe that mysterious old lady was just messing with Robin's mind.
 In modern times (in Japan) they just get captured and shipped off... and, as the heroes learn to their disgust, drugged, put into People Jars and used to make the anti-witchcraft drug.
 Either way, it all apparently stems from a long-standing prejudice against them, even though most people have forgotten where it came from to begin with.

 - Code Geass has this when a mystical trap causes Lelouch to see images of C.C.'s past, including multiple gruesome "deaths" — one of which was, of course, burning at the stake.
 Justified in that C.C. is both immortal and ageless, meaning she did indeed live through the time when people were doing this sort of thing.
 It doesn't help matters that official sources both inside and outside the anime call her a witch.